 How will the Euro 6 emission standards affect me?

 There are a number of ways the Euro 6 emission standards affect the typical car owner.
 The first is the amount you pay for car tax.
 Vehicle tax for cars registered on or after 1st March 2001 is based on CO2 emissions and fuel type.

-Diesel cars which meet the Real Driving Emissions 2 (RDE2) standards for full Euro 6d compliance pay substantially less for tax for the first registration year.
+Diesel cars that meet the Real Driving Emissions 2 (RDE2) standards for full Euro 6d compliance pay substantially less in tax for the first registration year.
 The difference can vary from £15 up to £535, which is a significant amount.

 The other most noticeable effect is if you drive into major UK and European cities.
 In the UK, the London Ultra Low Emissions Zone (ULEZ) currently affects pre-Euro 6 diesels and pre-Euro 4 petrol cars with a standard daily charge of £12.50.

 Similar schemes are also in operation across most major European countries.
 And while some cities focus purely on Heavy Goods vehicles, many also include passenger cars.